 Over the course of 2023, we saw a shift in the reinsurance market environment that we think inured to our benefit.
 We believe we have created significant opportunities to source attractive risk in the lines of business that we write, and that such opportunities will result in superior returns for our shareholders.
-Overall, the shift in the reinsurance market environment has resulted in an increase in rates across certain lines of business.
+Overall, the shift in the reinsurance market environment has resulted in an increase in rates across certain lines of business at the January 1, April 1 and June 1 renewals.